SEI-R-4-26/Installfest_Mac/README.md

 brew services start mongodb-community@4.4
 ```

-**NOTE**: the above command will keep MongoDB running in the backround on your machine even after shutdowns.
+**NOTE**: The above command will keep MongoDB running in the backround on your machine even after shutdown.

-To confirm your installation, enter the following in your terminal:
+To confirm your installation, enter the following command in your terminal:

 ```sh
 mongo